 It’s also helpful to look at your current salary or salary at your previous job, and take into account the type of increases that employers consider as standard when setting your expected salary.

 To give you a gauge of what market-related salaries look like, you can:

-- Check out our resource hub on developer trends.
+- Check out our resource hub on developer salaries.

 - Use OfferZen for your job search and talk to one of our expert Talent Advisors, who will help you with the benchmarking.

 Here’s what increases we’ve been seeing from companies in the European and South African markets: Most companies consider a 10-15% increase from your previous job the norm.
 That said, right now, many companies had to limit the increases they offer to fall more within the 6-10% range.

 If you’re asking for a rise in salary far above 15%, keep in mind that this currently falls beyond what most companies consider easily achievable right now.
 If you’d like to ask for these salary ranges in any case, know that your pool of options will be smaller and make sure you have your reasoning well prepared for your conversations with the hiring team.

 There are some exceptions to this rule of thumb:

 - If you’ve been underpaid in the past: In this case, asking for more than 15% might be fully justified, if you can back up your points with solid research.
 Be sure to bring this point across clearly in your application and your conversations with the hiring manager.

 I always advise candidates to say: “I am aware of what other developers or candidates with similar levels of experience and expertise as myself are currently earning in the market.
 And I would like to be paid in alignment with them.”